kibnakamoto/OneTimePad/README.md

 Why you shouldn't use the same key twice when using One time pad encryption scheme.

+This tool is also a really good password generator.
+Remember two catch-phrases, these catch-phrases can generate even millions of passwords and if the catch-phrase is private, no one else can figure them out.
+It is kind of like hashing.
+Also remember a linenumber so you know which sentence it is.
+Only that one catch phrase can generate that specific sentence.
+Longer the catch-phrase, longer the password, less meaningful words in the catch-phrase, the more gibberish the password.

 Rather than cracking a human readable sentence, this tool is more suitable for cracking passwords

 Code is designed for Linux (Ubuntu) & Unix based OSs.
 Will not work on Windows.